LikeCarter/blacklithium/content/posts/2020-01-07-5-things-i-wish-i-knew-when-learning-swiftui.md

 }
 ```

-Thanks to J. Brennan for the tip on wrapping `NavigationLink` in a `NavigationView`.
-Newer versions of Swift may require it.
+*Thanks to J. Brennan for the tip on wrapping `NavigationLink` in a `NavigationView`.
+Newer versions of Swift require it.*

 ```swift
 //  DetailView.swift